 English Language Learning (St. George Campus):

-The Faculty of Arts and Science's English Language Learning program offers support to multilingual students.
-During the first 6 weeks of each term, Arts and Science students may participate in Reading eWriting, an effective method for expanding academic vocabulary and improving reading and writing skills while you are taking courses.
-Participants will read in English for a short time each day and then send a brief email to an instructor.
-Each year during the first five weeks of fall and winter term, students may participate in the Communication Café.
-This series of weekly cafes offers interactive language activities designed to develop vocabulary and discussion strategies needed in your courses.
-The next series will be offered in fall of 2013.
+The Faculty of Arts and Science's English Language Learning program helps multilingual students gain confidence in using English at a university level.
+During the first 6 weeks of the fall and winter terms, Arts and Science students may participate in Reading eWriting, an online method for improving scholarly reading and writing.
+During the first 5 weeks of the fall and winter terms, students may also participate in the Communication Café, a series of interactive language activities which develop presentation and discussion abilities.

 English Language Development (UTSC):